Joel-Raju/react-native-gifted-touch/README.md

 ### onDoublePress(event, gestureState) ###

-The single press handler on the component.
+The double press handler on the component.

 ### onLongPress(event, gestureState) ###